SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_GitHub_From_Code_To_Product.md

 1. Click *Choose a tag* and enter the version, for example `1.0.0.1-beta1`.

    You can use any version you want.
-For a pre-release, a "-text" suffix is usually used.
+For a pre-release, usually a suffix is added, which can contain any text, e.g. "-beta1" in the example above.

 1. Enter a description of your release.